-1. Help to give every child the best start in life and improve their early life experiences.

-2. Help children live healthy lifestyles.

-3. Support and improve progress, achievement, and outcomes for all learners.
-4. Tackle poverty by doing all we can to prevent it, helping people into work & improving the lives of those living in poverty.

-Creating more jobs and growth throughout the county.

-6. Increase the availability of rented and affordable homes.

-Help people live healthy lives (tackling risky behaviour & obesity).
+- 1. Help to give every child the best start in life and improve their early life experiences. - 2.
+Help children live healthy lifestyles. - 3.
+Support and improve progress, achievement, and outcomes for all learners. - 4.
+Tackle poverty by doing all we can to prevent it, helping people into work & improving the lives of those living in poverty. - Creating more jobs and growth throughout the county. - 6.
+Increase the availability of rented and affordable homes. - 7.
+Help people live healthy lives (tackling risky behaviour & obesity). - 8.
+Support community cohesion, resilience, and safety.

-8. Support community cohesion, resilience, and safety.
-9. Support older people to age well and maintain dignity and independence in their later.
-10. Looking after the environment now and for the future.

-11. Improving the highway and transport infrastructure and connectivity.

-12. Promoting Welshlanguage and culture.
+- 9. Support older people to age well and maintain dignity and independence in their later. - ignity and independence in neir later. - 10.
+Looking after the environment now and for the future. - 11.
+Improving the highway and transport infrastructure and connectivity. - 12.
+Promoting Welshlanguage and culture.